 Contact: Joyce Tapley (214) 426-3645.

-The City of Dallas Fresh Start Housing Assistance programs provide rental assistance and support to homeless and their families, including ex-offenders.
+The City of Dallas Fresh Start Housing Assistance program provides rental assistance and support to the homeless and their families, including ex-offenders.
 Located in Building A, Suite #124.

 Contact: Elaine Kyle (214) 670-6338.